Buzz Aldrin: Freemasonry

-Buzz Aldrin is the first Freemason to set foot on the Moon.
-Aldrin was initiated into Freemasonry at Oak Park Lodge No. 864 in Alabama and raised at Lawrence N. Greenleaf Lodge, No. 169 in Colorado.
+Aldrin is a Freemason.
+He was initiated into Freemasonry at Oak Park Lodge No. 864 in Alabama and raised at Lawrence N. Greenleaf Lodge, No. 169 in Colorado.
 By the time Aldrin stepped onto the lunar surface, he was a member of two Masonic lodges: Montclair Lodge No. 144 in New Jersey and Clear Lake Lodge No. 1417 in Seabrook, Texas, where he was invited to serve on the High Council and was ordained in the 33rd degree of the Ancient and Accepted Scottish Rite.
+Aldrin carried a Masonic flag to the Moon, embroidered with the words, "Supreme Council, 33°, Southern Jurisdiction, USA."
+This now resides in the archives of the House of the Temple in Washington, D.C.
 Aldrin is also a member of York Rite and Arabia Shrine Temple of Houston.

 Other

 In 2007, Aldrin confirmed to Time magazine that he had recently had a face-lift, joking that the g-forces he was exposed to in space "caused a sagging jowl that needed some attention".